Lemonade reported mixed results for Q1, as the insurer’s strong client growth was dampened by a widened loss ratio after the Texas freeze.

 The report missed Wall Street’s estimates but the sell-off can be attributed to the company processing a year’s worth of claims after the Texas freeze which resulted in a widened loss ratio for Lemonade.

-Lemonade’s fourth-quarter earnings
+Lemonade’s first-quarter earnings

 The earnings report did have several high points though, including;

-- The average premium per customer grew to $213, up 20% YoY.
+- The average premium per customer grew to $229, up 25% YoY.

 Is Lemonade stock a buy?

-The greatest thing about this company is how it differs from its rivals, by keeping 25% of the premium and giving the remainder after paying claims to charitable causes.
-This socially conscious and innovative company also uses A.I. and machine learning to keep costs low.
+The greatest thing about this company is how it differs from its rivals, by keeping 25% of the premium and giving the remainder after paying claims to charitable causes, this socially conscious and innovative company also uses A.I. and machine learning to keep costs low.
 As there is a growing demand for more conscious and socially responsible companies in the financial space, Lemonade has a great chance of capturing the younger generation’s attention with its fresh business model.

-Lemonade shares debuted 139% above their IPO pricing back in July, and are currently up almost 60% since then.
+Lemonade shares debuted 139% above their IPO pricing back in July, and are currently up almost 6% since then.
 This drop might prove a good buy-in opportunity for investors who want exposure to a technology company that is disrupting the insurance business.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.